When people search “EDR platform,” or “cybersecurity for enterprise”; they’re landing on SentinelOne.

 Example from SaaS:

 ClickUp ranks for “Notion vs Trello vs Asana”; and recommends ClickUp as a better alternative in a data-backed way.
-Copy their SEO strategy.
+Learn from their SEO strategy.

 SentinelOne bids on “SentinelOne antivirus” and “Splunk competitors”, ensuring users searching for them; or alternatives; land on their pages.